 The look and feel of the Hootsuite platform do not seem as modern as others, but it gets the job done when it comes to posting on social media for you and your business.

 Buffer has a cleaner and easier look and feel to it.
 Hootsuite and Buffer offer a free version and other options, with Hootsuite starting at around $29 per month and Buffer at only $15 per month.

-Hootsuite has more robust features than Buffer, so you will need to know which ones you need and which ones you do not compared with Buffer, which has fewer features.
+Hootsuite has more robust features than Buffer, so you will need to know which ones you need and which you do not compare with Buffer, which has fewer features.